dv-rastogi/Cache-Terminal/README.md

  </dl>

 ---
-**For Information on overview of Cache functionalities and Erroe Handling in the project, Please refer the docs (pdf)!** :books:
+**For Information on overview of Cache functionalities and Error Handling in the project, Please refer the docs (pdf)!** :books: